WilliamZhou233/WilliamZhou233/README.md

 👨‍🎓 I am a Ph.D. student at the Faculty of Law in the University of Hong Kong.
 I obtained my Bachelor of Laws degree (LL.B.) from Peking University in July 2021, and Master of Laws degree (LL.M.) from the University of Chicago In June 2022.

 🤖 With the progress in artificial intelligence, I believe the legal research in our time has come to a turning point.
 Recent technological development in natural language process(NLP) and machine learning(ML) has created new possibilites for empirical legal studies.
-Many new fields and topics deserve exploration.
+Big data and Big Analytics are also fueling many new fields and topics.
 That's a huge opportunity for a new generation of young legal scholars.
 Let's keep moving forward!

 📩 Feel free to contact me for any academic collaboration via: ziyue@connect.hku.hk.